Alluxio/alluxio/docs/en/operation/Journal.md

 * `alluxio.master.embedded.journal.snapshot.replication.chunk.size`: The stream chunk size used by masters to replicate snapshots.
 Default: `4MB`.
 * `alluxio.master.embedded.journal.transport.request.timeout.ms`: The duration after which embedded journal masters will timeout messages sent between each other.
- Lower values might cause leadership instability when network is slow.
+ Lower values might cause leadership instability when the network is slow.
 Default: `5s`.
 * `alluxio.master.embedded.journal.transport.max.inbound.message.size`: Maximum allowed size for a network message between embedded journal masters.
 The configured value should allow for appending batches to all secondary masters.
 Default: `100MB`.
 * `alluxio.master.embedded.journal.write.local.first.enabled`: Whether the journal writer will attempt to write entry locally before falling back to a full remote raft client.